ivelichkovich/k8s-hpa-controller/README.md

 (new to go so comments appreciated)

-to run locally edit kubeconfig file location in script.go to point to a kubeconfig (i.e. ~/.kube/config-go) pointing that points at localhost:8001 and run kubectl proxy with your cluster kubeconfig
+to run locally edit kubeconfig file location in script.go to point to a kubeconfig (i.e. ~/.kube/config-go) pointing that points at localhost:8001 and run kubectl proxy with your cluster kubeconfig and set inClusterConfig bool in script.go to false

 # Deploying
 Comes with a Makefile to build for linux and a Dockerfile, build the docker image and push to your favorite registry than put that image in the helm chart and enjoy